Curriculum Overview

 Social skills are taught discreetly through circle time and are also embedded in all areas of school life.

-In addition to standalone lessons of PSHE, each class has nurture time where classes offer bespoke support based on the specific and often changing needs of their pupils to support their development and to help them gain skills needed to thrive in adult life.
+In addition to stand-alone lessons of PSHE, each class has nurture time where classes offer bespoke support based on the specific and often changing needs of their pupils to support their development and to help them gain skills needed to thrive in adult life.

 At KS4, pupils will complete the ASDAN PSD qualification to support their PSHE experience and prepare them for adult life.